99003753/MiniProject_Python/1_Requirements/Readme.md

 |LL005 | Master Sheet Creation | MasteSheet will be created with the required data which user wants |Done |
 |LL006 | Bar Graph Sheet Creation | MasteSheet will contain Bar Graph from the data avilable in mastersheet |Done |

-# Detail requirements
-## High Level Requirements:
- 1. Finding data from five different sheets.
- 2. Creating mastersheet for required data in the same excel file.

-##  Low level Requirements:
- 1. The data sheet contains 40 rows and 10 columns.
- 2. Extracting data from all sheets according to the user.
- 3. Reading the data using Python predefined functions.